aomalik/ragas-dei-rag-bot-evaluator/readme.md

     ```sh
     python script.py
     ```
-5. Check the results in the `results.csv` file.
+5. Check the results in the `results.csv` file and `resultSummary.txt` for a summary (more helpful).

 ## Notes/ToDos